 6 – Rearrange Content to Match Reading Habits

-Another aspect of localization that is related to text lengths and readability is the reading direction.
+Another aspect of app store localization that is related to text lengths and readability is the reading direction.
 Languages based on the Latin alphabet like English, French, or German as well as languages using the Cyrillic alphabet like Russian or Bulgarian read from left to right.
 But Semitic languages like Arab or Hebrew read from right to left.
 For some Asian languages including Japanese and Chinese, it is even more complicated, because they can be read from left to right, but also vertically from top to bottom.

 In visual creatives like screenshots or app preview videos, these differences are important.
 Depending on the reading direction, people tend to focus their attention on one side of the creative first.
 So to make sure people do not miss out on crucial components of your visual metadata, it might make sense to adjust their order.